stbarrientos/reimbursement-calculator/README.md

 A simple reimbursement calculator algorithm.

+### Running the project
+This project can be run from any ruby 3.4.1 development environment.
+Simply run:
+`ruby main.rb`
+from the project root.

+If you don't have a local ruby development environment, you can run the project interactively via:
+`docker compose run -it dev bash`

+To run the project non-interactively (if you just want to see the final results) run:
+`docker compose run release`

 ### The Client Requests

 SamCorp has requested some simple software to calculate reimbursement based on some simple rules.